 One of the recommendations of the Code is that local authorities should set limits for the amounts of investments that can be placed with institutions by country, sector and group.
-These limits are applied in the Council's Counterparty criteria set out in Appendix 6.
+These limits are applied in the lead authority's Counterparty criteria set out in Appendix 6.

-The minimum amount of overall investments that the Council will hold in short-term investments (less than one year) is £50 million.
-As the Council has decided to restrict most of its investments to term deposits, it will maintain liquidity by having a minimum of 30% of these short-term investments maturing within 6 months.
+The minimum amount of overall investments that the will be held in short-term investments (less than one year) is £50 million.
+As the lead authority has decided to restrict most of its investments to term deposits, it will maintain liquidity by having a minimum of 30% of these short-term investments maturing within 6 months.

 A maximum limit of £75 million is to be set for in-house non-specified investments over 364 days up to a maximum period of 2 years.
-This amount has been calculated by reference to the Council's cash flows, including the potential use of earmarked reserves.
-The Executive Director of Commercial and Corporate Services will monitor long-term investment rates and identify any investment opportunities if market conditions change.
+This amount has been calculated by reference to the total cash flows available and projected, including the potential use of earmarked reserves.
+The Finance Officer will monitor long-term investment rates and identify any investment opportunities if market conditions change.